 In discrete-token-based TTS systems, supervised semantic tokens, which are typically derived from an ASR model, have demonstrated superior efficacy as intermediate representations, significantly improving content consistency and voice cloning performance~\cite{cosyvoice}.
 However, in end-to-end models, since the model directly predicts mel-spectrograms or other continuous representations, it is not explicitly guided to produce semantically enriched intermediates.
 The absence of intermediate semantic guidance leads to two adverse consequences: poor content consistency in the synthesized speech, and slower convergence during model training.
 To address it, we propose a representation alignment module, as illustrated in Figure~\ref{fig:diff_align}.
 Specifically, we align the output of the autoregressive transformer $\bf{h}$ with pretrained semantic representations $\bf{h_{asr}}$ generated by an ASR encoder by adding a cosine similarity loss term between them:

 where ${\rm TAM}$ is a time alignment module to resolve temporal resolution mismatches between ${\bf h}$ and ${\bf h_{asr}}$, implemented as a linear layer followed by reshape operations.

-For alignment objective, one might intuitively consider using the mel-spectrogram directly as the alignment target.
-However, experimental results revealed that this strategy fails to provide any positive gains and instead significantly degrades both content consistency and speaker similarity in voice cloning.
-We will discuss it in section~\ref{sec:ablation}.
+For alignment objective, one might intuitively consider using mel-spectrogram directly as the alignment target.
+However, experimental results revealed that this strategy fails to provide positive gains and instead significantly degrades both content consistency and speaker similarity in voice cloning.
+We will discuss it in~\ref{sec:ablation}.

 To sum up, the overall training loss is defined as: